codebayarea/codebayarea.github.io/_posts/2016-09-10-september-tenth-class.md

 ![Python pre-reqs](/img/Python/09102016/DSCF2506.JPG)

 And now Cameron was able to [teach the class the basics of Python](/img/Python/09102016/DSCF2510.JPG).
-The projected screen wasn't very visible so we made a [color scheme](/img/Python/09102016/DSCF2520.JPG) change from a white background to a blue one within the Python IDLE integrated development environment (sorry for inconvenience for those sitting in the back).
+The projected screen wasn't very visible so we made a [color scheme](/img/Python/09102016/DSCF2520.JPG) change from a white background to a blue one within the Python IDLE integrated development environment (sorry for the inconvenience for those sitting in the back).

 Cameron covered two operators: `and` plus `or`, a fairly accessible topic.
 We affirmed that sloths are rad and that when presented with a scenario like `8-3==7 or 6+1==7`, Python would return a `True`.